 Turkey also freezes well.
 Place your leftover Thanksgiving turkey in an air-tight container.
 You can store it with or without the bones.
 I prefer removing the meat from the bones before freezing.
 It saves freezer space but it also helps it defrost faster and more evenly later.

 To defrost the leftover frozen turkey, place your container in the refrigerator.
 Let it thaw for 1-3 days, depending on the amount.
-Enjoy cold in a sandwich or salad.
-Or reheat leftover turkey in a toaster oven or oven on 350° for 5-20 minutes depending on how much you are warming up (and if it thin slices or the whole turkey leg - haha!)
+Enjoy cold in a sandwich, salad, or soup.
+Or reheat leftover turkey in a toaster oven or oven at 350° for 5-20 minutes depending on how much you are warming up (and if it thin slices or the whole turkey leg - haha!)

 Using Leftover Turkey Slices